sarmistha-jena/devops-practice/Linux_Commands/find.md

 {} acts as a loop; it makes sure the exec block is executed on each and every item from find

-+ denotes the end of exec command.
-We can use /; instead of +
+"+" denotes the end of exec command.
+We can use "\;" instead of "+"

+$ find /var/log -type f -name *.log -exec cp --parent {} /backup \;

+This command finds all the files with .log extension present in /var/log directory and -exec copies the files along with the directory structure to /backup directory.